bigjosh/gomspace-a3200-missing-manual/programming gomspace A3200 with an AVR Dragon under Windows.md

 ![](Picoblade%20jtag%20connector.png)

 `VCC_OBC` -> `Vtref`.
 This is the line that lets the Dragon sense what voltage the target is running at.

 `nSTRST` -> `RESET_N`.
 I picked pin #5 since this is the one that the gomspace HS3 cable connected to.

 The rest are self-evident.

 Double check your work.
-The Dragon is pretty good about how it drives lines, but it would be a shame to blow out that $5000 A3200 because of some crossed wires.
+The Dragon is pretty cautious about how it drives lines, but it would be a shame to blow out that $5000 A3200 because of some crossed wires.

 Here is how mine looks...
 ![](dragon%20to%20a3200.png)